Package 'iotables'

 Format

-A data frame with 228 observations and 10 variables.
+A data frame with 72 observations and 4 variables:

 induse

-Column labels, following the Eurostat convention with differences.
+Column labels, following Eurostat conventions with minor differences.

 iotables_col